the-overdriven/mw-enhanced/README.md

 `C:\Windows\System32\cmd.exe /C "<path to the script>\res_720_MW.bat"`

 ## On multiple screens setup, moving mouse in game moves cursor on second screen
-Install and run [FullscreenLock](https://github.com/blaberry/FullscreenLock) every time you run the game (the script above runs it automatically)
+Install and run [FullscreenLock](https://github.com/blaberry/FullscreenLock) every time you run the game (the script above runs it automatically).
+The .exe file can be downloaded from the [Releases](https://github.com/blaberry/FullscreenLock/releases/tag/1.1) page.
+[Mirror](https://github.com/the-overdriven/FullscreenLock/releases/tag/1.1).